What are the types of dishwashers?

 Types of dishwashers by size

 When purchasing a new dishwasher, you’ll want to consider the size of your household as well as the space that you have in your kitchen.
-While the standard size for portable or built-in dishwashers tend to be 24 inches wide, you can also find more compact sizes like 18-inch wide models or smaller, as well as oversized dishwashers for larger capacities.
+While the standard size for portable or built-in dishwashers tend to be 24 inches wide, you can also find more compact sizes like 18-inch wide models or smaller, as well as oversized and tall tub dishwashers for larger capacities.
 To learn how to measure the space for your new dishwasher, this guide to dishwasher dimensions will show you what size dishwasher you need.
+To explore other considerations when choosing the right appliance, read about quiet dishwashers.

 Select a dishwasher size to learn more: